RevealBi/Documentation/en/dashboards/sharing-dashboards/share-a-dashboard.md

 2.  **Choose the users** you want to share the dashboard with - Enter the e-mail addresses or the names of the people you want to invite and click/tap on **Done**.

-3. After selecting the users, click/tap *Update*.
-The dashboard is shared automatically with members of your [Organization](~/en/workspaces/overview.html#organization-workspace).
+3. After selecting the users, click/tap **Update**.
+The dashboard will be shared automatically with the selected users if they are part of your [Organization](~/en/workspaces/overview.html#organization-workspace).
 Other users will have the dashboard shared with them only after they accept the invitation.

   <img src="images/add-users-sharing-dashboards.png" alt="Choosing with whom to share a dashboard" class="responsive-img"/>